ELKRAZY/ColorIA/README.md

 ## Why?

-App meanted to let you pick any color data from a photo and getting it's own set of complementary color pallete is intended to be helpful for artist and color blind persons
+App meanted to let you pick any color data from a photo and getting it's own set of complementary color pallete.

+is intended to be helpful for artist and color blind persons

 ## 📝 To Do